Mark Hunter (ice hockey)

 Mark William Hunter (born November 12, 1962) is a Canadian professional ice hockey executive, coach, and former player.
-He most recently served as the assistant general manager for the Toronto Maple Leafs of the National Hockey League (NHL).
+He currently is the owner and general manager for the London Knights of the Ontario Hockey League (OHL).
 Hunter was born in Petrolia, Ontario, but grew up in nearby (13 km) Oil Springs, Ontario, and was one of three brothers, with Dave and Dale, to play in the NHL.
+Hunter won the Stanley Cup in 1989 with the Calgary Flames.

 Junior hockey

 Brantford Alexanders

 Hunter began his junior hockey career with the Brantford Alexanders for the 1979–80 season where in his rookie season he finished fifth in team scoring, getting 34 goals and 89 points in 66 games, while getting 171 penalty minutes, helping Brantford to the playoffs.
 In 11 postseason games, Hunter had two goals and 10 points.

 He returned to the Alexanders for the 1980–81 season, as Hunter appeared in 53 games, scoring 39 goals and 79 points to finish sixth in team scoring, while having a team high 157 penalty minutes.
 In six playoff games, Hunter had three goals and six points.
 After the season, Hunter was selected in the first round, seventh overall by the Montreal Canadiens in the 1981 NHL Entry Draft.